juliaolivieri/COMP_162_2024/lecture18/classwork18.md

 1. **(CW) Which pair of variables have the largest-magnitude positive correlation?**
 1. **(CW) Which pair of variables have the largest-magnitude negative correlation?**

+## Part 2: Introduction to Machine Learning

+### Exercises

+1. What is your current understanding of the term “machine learning”?
+1. If a machine learning task involves predicting the percentage of a student's score in an exam, which type of task is it?
+  a.
+Regression
+  a.
+Classification